giuliamml/data-journal.github.io/pages/webrtc-part-1.md

 I did a little experiment with WebRTC and a CFD (Computational Fluid Dynamics) solver I wrote.
 I wanted to see what could be done with webRTC and browser parallel computing.
 First, I needed a problem that was computationally intense and suitable to parallelization.
-CFD suited that class of problems and plus, coming from mechanical engineering, it was a type of problems I was decently familiar with.
+CFD suited that class of problems and plus, coming from mechanical engineering, it was a type of problem I was decently familiar with.

 CFD is a class of numerical methods to solve differential equations from fluid flow problems.
 We want to solve a given set of equation to compute several fields like flow velocity, temperature and other physical properties.